AstraZeneca/KAZU/docs/default_pipeline.rst

 8) Perform some customisable cleanup.
 This uses :py:class:`kazu.steps.other.cleanup.CleanupStep`

-All of these steps are customisable via Hydra configuration
+All of these steps are customisable via Hydra configuration.